 A huge thank you to all the suppliers who collaborated on this shoot.
 I can’t tell you how much I enjoyed bringing this idea to life, particularly at a local venue and with a gang of ladies I totally trusted to pull it off.

-If you are getting married at the Barns at Lodge Farm in 2020, I am offering 10% off any booking as I love this venue so much!
+If you are looking for Barns at Lodge Farm wedding photography then look no further!
 Get in touch now to save your date.

 Full list of suppliers: